philipptrenz/sunportal/README.md

 _sunportal_ is a web based visualisation tool to display data of SMA solar inverters.
 It is based on the database of [SBFspot](https://github.com/SBFspot/SBFspot) and shows charts of this and previous days on a website.
 It runs on a Raspberry Pi and can handle multiple inverters in one Speedwire or Bluetooth(R) network.

+Inverters that do not support Speedwire or Bluetooth or that are not from the manufacturer SMA can be integrated through [s0-bridge](https://github.com/philipptrenz/s0-bridge). _s0-bridge_ also enables power consumption to be recorded.

 Current features:

 * Web based visualization of daily and monthly power production